 L{Amax} is the maximum noise level experienced as an aircraft overflies a monitor.
-The Wattle Down monitors recorded 9 flyovers per day above 70 dB L{amax} .
+The Wattle Downs and Wiri monitors recorded approximately 9 and 8 flyovers per day above 70 dB L{amax} respectively.

 Figure 33 shows the three locations where compliance with the engine testing noise rule is calculated.